-Tell me if this is you: you hate reading directions, you can figure out everything on your own, you prefer spontaneity and rolling with your own personal Tao as opposed to following roadmaps, and you often feel blessed by serendipity.
+Tell me if this is you: you hate reading directions, you'd rather be spontaneous and roll with your own personal Tao than follow a roadmap, and you believe in Comic-Con serendipity.
 Yeah, me too.
-But I still study the Exhibit Hall map and plot my course - and you should too.
+But I still study the Exhibit Hall map - and you should too.

 This is what CCI just published: